WIEGO: Specific research and action

+Impact of global recession

-Impact of Global Recession: In 2009 and again in 2010, WIEGO coordinated Global Economic Crisis studies to determine how informal workers were being affected by the global economic downturn.
+In 2009 and again in 2010, WIEGO coordinated Global Economic Crisis studies to determine how informal workers were being affected by the global economic downturn.
 The study was executed by organizations involved in the global Inclusive Cities project, which is funded by the Bill & Melinda Gates Foundation.
-Two rounds of interviews and focus groups were conducted with 102 home-based workers, 63 street vendors and 54 waste pickers in 14 cities across Africa, Asia and Latin America.
-In 2009, 77% of respondents reported their incomes had fallen in recent months, while 52% reported another decrease between mid-2009 and 2010.
+Two rounds of interviews and focus groups were conducted with 102 home-based workers, 63 street vendors, and 54 waste pickers in 14 cities across Africa, Asia, and Latin America.
+In 2009, 77% of respondents reported that their incomes had fallen in recent months, while 52% reported a further decrease between mid-2009 and 2010.

 Findings from the first study, completed in 2009, are captured in "No Cushion to Fall Back On: The Global Economic Crisis and Informal Workers".
 Findings from the second study are found in "Coping with Crises: Lingering Recession, Rising Inflation, and the Informal Workforce".

+Domestic workers' rights

-Domestic Workers' Rights: From 2009-2011, funding from the Government of Netherlands MDG3 Fund allowed WIEGO to assist domestic workers in their struggle for an international convention that would help secure their rights as workers.
-WIEGO helped establish the International Domestic Workers' Network (IDWN), and provided technical and strategic advice, research and capacity building, as well as assisting the IDWN in fund raising.
+From 2009 to 2011, funding from the Government of the Netherlands MDG3 Fund enabled WIEGO to assist domestic workers in their struggle for an international convention to help secure their rights as workers.
+WIEGO helped establish the International Domestic Workers' Network (IDWN) and provided technical and strategic advice, research, and capacity-building, as well as assisting the IDWN with fundraising.
 Such practical support allowed domestic workers to represent themselves at the International Labour Conference (ILC) in 2010 and 2011.
-On June 16, 2011 governments, employers and workers from around the world adopted the Convention and accompanying Recommendation on Decent Work for Domestic Workers (Convention 189) at the 100th ILC in Geneva, Switzerland.
+On June 16, 2011, governments, employers, and workers from around the world adopted the Convention and accompanying Recommendation on Decent Work for Domestic Workers (Convention 189) at the 100th ILC in Geneva, Switzerland.

 Structure

 WIEGO represents a collaboration between membership-based organizations of workers in the informal economy, support non-governmental organizations, research and statistics institutions, national governments, and international development agencies.

 Membership-based organizations of informal workers that are actively involved with WIEGO are asked to become Institutional Members.
 Individuals from the other two constituencies who are involved with WIEGO can become Individual Members.
 As of March 2014, the network had 172 Members – 33 Institutional and 139 Individual Members – from 40 countries.

-A 11-person Board of Directors governs the WIEGO network.
+An 11-person Board of Directors governs the WIEGO network.
 Board members are drawn from WIEGO's three constituencies.
 The Board has two committees: a Management (or executive) Committee and a Financial Committee.